simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 Deploying Grafana
 ^^^^^^^^^^^^^^^^^

-Now that you have a functional logging setup, you'll probably want to deploy a GUI to provide the ability to generate user dashboards as well as dynamic log analysis.
+Now that you have a functional logging setup, you will probably want to deploy a GUI to provide the ability to generate user dashboards as well as dynamic log analysis.

-The SIMP team chose to support the Open Source `Grafana`_ project due to its builtin authentication and access control support.
+The SIMP team chose to support the Open Source `Grafana`_ project due to its built-in authentication and access control support.
 While the Grafana is great at visualizing data, it can be challenging to explore your logs.
 You could easily point `Kibana`_ or another tool of your choosing at your `Elasticsearch`_ cluster.
 You could also install Kibana alongside Grafana.